 You’ll find a coder who’s good when he’s available.
 However, every other month he drops off the world map for three weeks, his laptop sinks in a flood, and he can’t get a replacement for a month, or he figures he’ll only reply to you when he’s done with the job, as he doesn’t want to displease you by saying he’s delayed.
 The critical security fix you needed for your website didn’t get done, and the scheduled campaign had to be postponed.

 You’ll find a coder who says he’s the best and most accomplished and can meet all your demands to the highest possible degree.
 However, no sane coder can make heads or tails out of his code, and the code doesn’t even work exactly as you expected, even if it has dozens of interesting features and subfeatures.
 No doubt the guy was a genius, but you’ll be up for a task to find a second genius to unravel his mysteries!

 The “enjoy while you can” scenario

-All in all, I’ve seen too many people in search of a website which tried to go the cheap way around only to find themselves in a major mess when things just didn’t work out in the end.
-In fact, I finished writing this piece after getting off the phone with a customer who fired two web developers who just didn’t get their act together.
+I’ve seen too many people searching for a website that tried to go the cheap way around, only to find themselves in a major mess when things just didn’t work out in the end.
+I finished writing this piece after getting off the phone with a customer who fired two web developers who didn’t get their act together.

-I don’t mean to say you couldn’t make it work if you invested into it.
-The bottom line is, how much of your time and energy are you willing to invest into a web development circus?
+I don’t mean to say you couldn’t make it work if you invested in it.
+The bottom line is, how much of your time and energy are you willing to invest in a web development circus?
 If you value your time and aren’t into developing an elaborate setup around functional outsourcing to inexpensive countries, you may want to consider the hassle-free regular way around.
-Pay a fair price and get what you pay for, and have your peace of mind.
+Pay a fair price, get what you pay for, and have peace of mind.